-Guaraní is a Tupí-Guarani language spoken by about 4.6 million people in Paraguay.
+Guaraní is a member of the Tupí-Guarani branch of the Tupian language family.
+It is spoken by about 4.6 million people in Paraguay.
 There are also small communities of Guaraní speakers in Bolivia, Brazil and Argentina.
-Guaraní is one of the offical languages of Paraguay, along with Spanish, and started to appear in writing in the form of religious texts during the 18th century.
+Guaraní is one of the offical languages of Paraguay, along with Spanish.

 All human beings are born free and equal in dignity and rights.
 They